domaug/Fightstick-Stuff/Modular Fightstick Stand/README.md

 ## Print settings

+The components are designed to be printable in a 220mm x 220mm build area.
+For more context, I used a Bambu Lab A1 printer, which has a 256mm x 256mm x 256mm build volume.

 I used default settings for a Bambu Lab A1 printer through Bambu Studio with the following changes:

 - Wall loops: 3